When it comes to poverty, there are a few myths that are hard to shake…

 3. Families with few resources waste their money on cell phones

-It can be disconcerting to visit developing countries and see people walking around with cell phones.
+It can be disconcerting to visit poor communities and see people walking around with cell phones.
 But a cell phone is so much more than just a phone.
 It’s a lifeline in a world where life is lived on a knife edge.

-Infrastructure is often lacking in developing countries and without landlines, a cell phone can provide life-saving support in times of emergencies.
+Infrastructure is often lacking in low income countries countries and without landlines, a cell phone can provide life-saving support in times of emergencies.
 A cell phone can also serve as a source of health information, an educational tool or a way to conduct business cheaply.
-And the cost of a mobile phone is actually very low in developing countries, which is why it’s an important tool for survival.
+And the cost of a mobile phone is actually very low in many countries, which is why it’s an important tool for survival.

 4. Those in poverty aren’t interested in education